Kvutza

-A kvutza, kvutzah, kevutza or kevutzah (קבוצה "group") is a form of cooperative settlement that was founded in the Second Aliyah and developed in the Third Aliyah, its principles are based on the existence of a cooperative, communal, small and intimate group.

-The settlers of the group lived in full cooperation (a common fund for expenses and income, without private property) and without external control (warehouses etc).
+A kvutza, kvutzah, kevutza or kevutzah (קבוצה "group") (pl. kvutzot or kvutzoth) is a form of cooperative settlement founded by Jewish immigrants to Palestine during the Second Aliyah and developed during the Third Aliyah.
+An early form of kibbutz, the first kvutzot sought to create a way of life based on the idea of small, cooperative, intimate communal groups.
+Members lived in full cooperation, with a common fund for expenses and income and no private property, hierarchical authority or management structures.